delfick/photons/CONTRIBUTING.rst

 We use the black project (https://black.readthedocs.io/en/stable/) to format the python code in this repository.

-Note that because of the noseOfYeti tests, the environment needs a particular version of black and also NOSE_OF_YETI_BLACK_COMPAT=true

 All the developer needs to know is that either their editor is run in the same session as a ``source run.sh activate`` or that they run::